Web Design Basics

 € ‚ ƒ „ … † ‡ ˆ ‰ Š ‹ Œ Ž ‘ ’ “ ” • – — ˜ ™ š › œ ž Ÿ

-This can happen when someone copies the contents of a Microsoft Word file that contains "smart quotes" or similar characters into their web document (especially when the HTML document is using the UTF-8 rather than the ISO-8859-1 character set).
+This can happen when someone copies the contents of a Microsoft Word file that contains smart quotes, em dashes and other special characters into their web document (especially when the HTML document is using UTF-8).

 Correctly Encoding Special Characters

-These characters (and many more like them) have been more problematic in older browsers on some operating systems, including IBM OS/2.
+These characters (and many more like them) have been more problematic in older browsers and some operating systems such as IBM OS/2.

 Server Side Includes

 .shtml extension on all your files.
-Apache hosting software may require an entry to the .htaccess file to work (ask your hosting service).
+Apache hosting software may require an entry to the .htaccess file to enable SSI (ask your hosting service).

-PDF documents are an excellent way to post print-based documents like newsletters and forms on the Web.
-Because the reader is free, anyone can view and print these documents, yet PDF documents retain the same control in layout you have come to expect with printed documents and you can update newsletters by replacing the PDF file if your continue to use the same file name (e.g., newsletter.pdf).
+PDF documents are an excellent way to post print-based documents like newsletters.
+PDF documents retain the same control in layout you have come to expect with printed documents and you can update newsletters by replacing the PDF file if your continue to use the same file name (e.g., newsletter.pdf).

 Privacy & Security Concerns

-- You need to reduce the size of PDFs by pre-sizing large images to appropriate dimensions before you import them into the original document.
+You can reduce the size of PDFs by pre-sizing large images to appropriate dimensions before you import them into the original document.